-Commercial expenses increased by \$2.1 million, or 29.9%, for the year ended December 31, 2022, compared to the same period in the December 31, 2021.
-The increase is due to marketing and personnel related costs, which includes an increase in non-cash compensation costs related to share-based compensation expense.
-This increase is a result of additional personnel and professional costs required to expand operations in anticipation of the potential market approval and commercialization.
+Commercial expenses increased by \$6.0 million, or 66.2%, for the year ended December 31, 2023, compared to the same period in 2022.
+This increase is a result of additional personnel and professional costs required to expand capabilities and operations in anticipation of potential commercialization.

-Interest Income, net
+Interest Income

-Interest income, net, was \$1.3 million and \$0.2 million for the year ended December 31, 2022 and 2021, respectively.
-The increase in interest income was due to higher interest rates earned on investments in 2022 when compared to 2021.
+Interest income was \$4.0 million and \$1.3 million for the year ended December 31, 2023 and 2022, respectively.
+The increase in interest income was due to higher interest rates earned on investments in 2023 when compared to 2022.